 - Lost Sales – Customer Service Issues

 This blog is an abstract from: “Four Familiar Inventory Troubles – Which Do You Want to Overcome?”* in the September 2013 edition of Retail Value Chain Federation’s monthly newsletter.
 CLICK HERE to see the complete article.
 This is part 4 of a 5 part series in RVCF-Link on Demand Forecasting and Inventory Replenishment.
-This blog is part 2 and the conclusion of the series we started last week
+This blog is part 2 and the conclusion of the series we started on

 What Your Inventory Operation Isn’t Telling You